-Our fish stocks and marine biodiversity are in crisis.
-Rapid industrialisation and poor fisheries management have meant that too many vessels, using destructive and and unsustainable fishing methods, have been catching far too many fish.
+Our fish stocks and marine wildlife are in crisis.
+Rapid industrialisation and poor fisheries management have meant that too many vessels, using destructive and unsustainable fishing methods, have been catching far too many fish.
 With fish stocks nearing breaking point and global demand at an all-time high, vessels are now going further afield – often fishing illegally in other nations’ territories – and staying longer at sea, to bring back ever-diminishing catches.
 This has created a wave of trafficked workers forced into slave labour to crew vessels, reduce companies’ costs, and supply the global seafood market with cheap products.

 59% of trafficked migrants aboard Thai vessels have reported witnessing a murder of a fellow worker